Just diagnosed with melanoma?

 If you’re reading this, you or someone you know has undergone a biopsy or other tests in which the diagnosis of melanoma has been confirmed.
 First, know that you are not alone.
 Second, arm yourself with information and resources.

-The Melanoma Research Foundation has a variety of free resources available to someone who has been diagnosed with melanoma.
+The Melanoma Research Foundation has a variety of free information and resources available to someone who has been diagnosed with melanoma.
 They are listed here:

 - Online Patient Bulletin Board (MPIP) – Ask questions, read comments and find answers by becoming a part of our online support system

 - Toll-free Helpline – Speak with trained oncology social workers about the psychosocial and financial burdens of a melanoma diagnosis